 There are 3 methods through which an individual can develop neuropathy.
 About a third of all neuropathies are idiopathic, meaning that their cause is unknown, and neuropathies can also be hereditary, which is much less common.
 The third method of developing neuropathy is acquiring the condition through factors like illness, infection, toxins, and trauma.
 For example, alcoholism, kidney disease, diabetes, Lyme disease, and poor nutrition are known to cause neuropathy.
 Be ready to talk about your diet and lifestyle and provide your family and personal medical history.

-You probably have many questions about your condition and the treatment ahead.
+You probably have many questions about your condition and the treatment ahead of neuropathy symptoms.
 To help ensure that you ask your chiropractor all the questions that you want to, write them down in advance and bring the list with you to your appointment.
 This step can help you get the most out of your visit.

 Monday: 8:00am – 6:00pm

 Tuesday: 8:00am – 6:00pm

 Friday: 8:00am – 1:00pm